William Craven, 2nd Baron Craven

 William Craven, 2nd Baron Craven (24 October 1668 – 9 October 1711) was an English nobleman.

 He was born in the old house at Benham Park at Speen in Berkshire, the son of Sir William Craven, a grandson of a cousin of William Craven, 1st Earl of Craven.
 He was appointed Lord Lieutenant of Berkshire in 1702, a position he held until his death in 1711.
 His main residence was Coombe Abbey, near Coventry in Warwickshire.

+Craven was Lord Palatine of the province of Carolina from 1708–1711.
+On his death, Craven was succeeded by his son William, as third Baron Craven.